 - cocoa butter – fat from the cocoa plant

-The reason brands like Hershey and Cadbury add milk and butterfat to chocolate is to make up for the fact that their product contains so little actual chocolate.
-Cocoa powder is a lot more expensive than butter fat, so they use these cheap, animal-based fillers instead of the real deal.
+The reason commercial brands add milk and butterfat to their chocolate is to make up for the fact that their product contains so little (or no!) actual chocolate.
+Cocoa butter is a lot more expensive than butterfat or milk fat, so they use these cheap, animal-based fillers instead of the real deal.

-When it comes to cocoa, though, that whole argument is kind of moot, since you’re just using the cocoa powder.
-All you need to do is substitute non-dairy milk for the milk in any cocoa recipe, and you’re good to go.
+When it comes to cocoa, though, that whole argument is kind of moot, since you’re just using the cocoa powder – no cocoa butter at all.
+All you need to do is substitute non-dairy milk for the cow’s milk in any cocoa recipe, and you’re good to go.
 If you want really decadent, rich, creamy hot cocoa, though, you need some extra fat, and that’s where I have a favorite trick: use coconut milk!